Oyvindkg/swiftydb/README.md

 - Cannot handle circular references between objects
 - It is not possible to query collections or nested objects
 - Only collections where all elements are of the same type are supported
-- Dictionaries are not storeable at the moment

 All limitations are ment to be improved as fast as possible.
 Feel free to contribute 😬